Find out what council tax discounts are available and how to apply for them.

 A foreign language student who is registered at the Central Bureau for Educational Visits and Exchanges.
 The person applying will need to make a claim to the Council in writing giving proof of their prevention from claiming benefit and taking up employment.

 Residents of Hostels or Night Shelters.
-Download a change of main residence form.
+Tell us you're moving home.

-Annexe discount - A 50% discount for annexes which are occupied as part of the main home or is the main home of a relative of the council taxpayer of the main home.
-Any person who wishes to claim this exemption should contact us for further information, using the details in the sidebar.
+A 50% discount for annexes which are occupied as part of the main home or is the main home of a relative of the council taxpayer of the main home.
+Any person who wishes to claim this exemption should contact us for further information, using the contact details on this page.